QingliGuo/FFPEsig/README.md

 # FFPEsig
-Codes and Data for FFPEsig manuscript
+Here we include analysis codes and data used in FFPEsig manuscript.